Scleral Buckle

 This surgery involves placing a silicone band, called a scleral buckle, around the eye to provide external support and encourage the retina to reattach.
 By applying gentle pressure, the scleral buckle pushes the retina back into its normal position, preventing fluid from accumulating underneath and allowing the healing process to occur naturally.
 The procedure is highly effective and has been a preferred method for treating certain types of retinal detachments for decades.

 Scleral buckle surgery is required when the retina detaches from its underlying support layers, leading to vision loss.
 If not treated in time, a retinal detachment can cause irreversible damage, leading to permanent blindness.
+The medical principle behind the procedure involves indenting the scleral wall to reduce vitreoretinal traction, close retinal breaks, and allow subretinal fluid to reabsorb naturally.
+According to published ophthalmology studies, early surgical intervention is the most critical factor in vision preservation.
+The scleral buckle surgery success rate of 80 to 90% underscores its proven effectiveness.
 This surgery is particularly beneficial for patients who experience:

 • Retinal tears or holes